-The proposed FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council, and includes a 2.0% increase to pay scales for General Scale employees and Sheriff's Deputies.
+The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council, and includes a 2.0% increase to pay scales for General Scale employees, Sheriff's Deputies, and non-collectively bargained sworn Police and Fire positions.
 This increase ties directly to the Council's priority of making Alexandria an Employer of Choice, by adjusting compensation to better reflect regional market rates.
 These market rate adjustments have a General Fund cost of \$3.3 million in FY 2024.

-The FY 2024 Proposed Budget also includes increases to sworn Fire and Police pay scales, in accordance with the contracts negotiated through the collective bargaining process.
+The FY 2024 Approved Budget also includes increases to sworn Fire and Police pay scales, in accordance with the contracts negotiated through the collective bargaining process.
 These agreements include increases to the respective pay scales, outline annual step and merit increases, and detail market reclassifications for specific positions.
 The total General Fund impact of these enhancements is expected to total \$8.1 million in FY 2024, with \$3.4 million for Fire and \$4.7 million for Police.

-In addition to pay scale adjustments, the FY 2024 Proposed Budget continues funding for annual merit increases for employees.
+In addition to pay scale adjustments, the FY 2024 Approved Budget continues funding for annual merit increases for employees.
 With the addition of 3 steps to City pay scales in FY 2023, 100% of City employees will qualify for merit increases, with an average increase of 2.6%.
-Other compensation enhancements in the FY 2024 Proposed Budget include \$300,000 for a City-wide language stipend program.
+Other compensation enhancements in the FY 2024 Approved Budget include \$300,000 for a City-wide language stipend program.

-In FY 2024, Employee Health Insurance premiums are expected to increase by 9.0% for United Healthcare plans and by 9.0% for Kaiser plans.
+In FY 2024, Employee Health Insurance premiums increase by 11.4% for United Healthcare plans and by 9.5% for Kaiser plans.
 The City will continue to offer lower cost employee health premium contributions for the Kaiser and United Healthcare deductible HMO plans for employees earning less than \$70,000 and employees who cover themselves and non-adult dependent(s).
 Dental insurance rates are projected to stay flat.
 Rates will be maintained for vision insurance and vital savings, resulting in no increased costs for participants.

 Compared to the FY 2023 Approved Budget, total retirement costs for all funds increase by \$6.4 million with a \$4.9 million increase in the General Fund, primarily driven by changes to OPEB rates.
-The City Supplemental Retirement employer contribution rates decreased for all groups of employees primarily driven by the lump sum conversion interest rate change adopted a few years back and positive asset performance.
+The City Supplemental Retirement employer contribution rates decreased for all groups of employees primarily driven by the lump sum conversion interest rate change adopted previous years, as well as positive asset performance.
 The rate for General Schedule Employees decreased from 5.10% to 4.99%, the rate for Medics and Fire Marshals decreased from 8.32% to 7.92% and the rate for Deputy Sheriffs decreased from 7.03% to 6.61%.
 VRS conducts a bi-annual valuation.
 This is the second year of the valuation so their required employer contribution rates remained at 11.00%.
 The total contributions for the Firefighters and Police Officers Plan continued to decrease due to improved disability management.
-The Firefighters and Police Officers Disability Component from 34.86% to 34.96% and was more than offset by the decrease in the Firefighters and Police Officers Disability Component from 1.26% to 1.01%.
+The Firefighters and Police Officers Pension Component increased slightly from 34.86% to 34.96% and was more than offset by the decrease in the Firefighters and Police Officers Disability Component from 1.26% to 1.01%.
 OPEB contributions increased from 0.16% to 1.81% because the rate now recognizes the projected amount of premiums paid during the year.
-Line of
+Line of Duty contribution rates decreased from 3.60% to 2.47% because the fund has reached full funding and lower contributions are required to build the fund.